Our use of Cookies

 • When applying for an import permit given the limited validity of a phytosanitary, applicants should make it clear on the application that a joint CITES-phytosanitary certificate document is being used so APHA can expedite the processing of the corresponding import applications.

-• The usual CITES and Plant Health declarations need to be made on the CDS/CHIEF and PEACH systems respectively.
+• The usual CITES and Plant Health declarations need to be made on the CDS/CHIEF and IPAFFS systems respectively.
 Traders should declare the shipment contains CITES goods for Border Force clearance purposes.
 Ports will have signage to direct exporters/importers to the Border Force offices where the CITES check will take place.

 CITES LISTINGS FOR ORCHIDS AND CACTI